trinistr/object_forge/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment, or `bin/benchmark` to run a benchmark script and generate a StackProf flamegraph.

 To install this gem onto your local machine, run `rake install`.
 To release a new version, run `rake version:{major|minor|patch}`, and then run `rake release`, which will push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Checklist for a new or updated feature:
+- Tests cover the behavior and its interactions.
+- Running `rspec` reports 100% coverage (unless it's impossible to achieve in one run).
+- Running `rubocop` reports no offenses.
+- Running `rake steep` reports no new warnings or errors.
+- Documentation is up-to-date: generate it with `rake docs` and read it.
+- `CHANGELOG.md` lists the change if it has impact on users.
+- `README.md` is updated if the feature should be visible there (especially the Kanban board).

 ## Contributing